L. Christine Kinsey

 Laura Christine Kinsey is an American mathematician specializing in topology.
 She is a professor of mathematics at Canisius College.

 Education

 Kinsey graduated from the University of Maryland, College Park in 1975 with honors in mathematics.
-She returned to the University of Maryland, College Park for graduate study, completing a Ph.D. there in 1984.
+She returned to the University of Maryland for graduate study, completing a Ph.D. there in 1984.
 Her dissertation, Pseudoisotopies and Submersions of a Compact Manifold to the Circle, was jointly supervised by Henry C. King and Walter Neumann.

 Books

 Kinsey is the author of mathematics textbooks that include: